nottaro/littleroot/content/11Economics/Supply.md

 -   With improved production methods, factors of production would be more productive
 -   The production of goods would increase, thus supply increases

-### Effects affection Availability of Resources and the Supply Chain
+### Effects Affecting Availability of Resources and the Supply Chain

 -   Changes in weather conditions
 -   Natural disasters